TypeDB 3.0 is live! Get started for free.

 Running queries with transactions

 In order to run our queries, the next step is to open a transaction for an existing database.
 We can run multiple queries in single a transaction, and then commit the transaction to persist our changes when done.
-In TypeDB, running queries always requires acquiring a transaction.
+Transactions are required in TypeDB - you can’t run a query without one.
 There are three types of transactions:

 • Schema transactions allow you to run schema definition queries (like the define queries that we’ve seen above).